surifirstpin/Acubi_documentation/Version.5/Reports.md

 -   **Field type**  derives dimension or measure.

 -   **Calculation**  derive arithmetical & logical expressions.
+Use $ symbol to select apply operational function to the Fields.

 -   **Calculate on raw data**  By enabling the field **Calculate on Raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.